 Even though Ubuntu automatically detects and installs missing drivers on your system, there might still be some drivers, like graphics drivers, which you might need to download and install manually.
 If you have dedicated graphics cards from NVIDIA or Radeon, you might need to manually download a specific version of graphics drivers to play video games or carry out high-end tasks.

 Follow this path to download and install additional missing drivers.

 Software & Updates -> Select Additional Drivers tab -> here; you will find the list of additional drivers which can be installed on the system.
 Just follow the instructions to install them.

 4. Install GNOME Tweak Tool

-GNOME Tweak Tool is great application to have which lets you tweak Ubuntu and customize it in several ways to get refreshing look and set it up according to your requirements.
+GNOME Tweak Tool is a great application that lets you tweak Ubuntu and customize it in several ways to get a refreshing look and set it up according to your requirements.

-You can change overall look and feel of the Ubuntu desktop environment, change default fonts, and customize desktop icons, manage extensions and whole lot of things.
+You can change the overall look and feel of the Ubuntu desktop environment, change default fonts, customize desktop icons, manage extensions, and a whole lot of things.

 5. Enable Firewall

-UFW is the built-in Firewall for Ubuntu and it is highly reliable one.
-By default it is not enabled and you have to enable it manually.
+UFW is the built-in Firewall for Ubuntu, and it is a highly reliable one.
+By default, it is not enabled, and you have to enable it manually.
 Simply follow these steps to enable it on your Ubuntu.

 To Manage it in GUI